Shift3/boilerplate-client-react/README.md

 Run `yarn install` to install dependencies.
 Then run `yarn start` to start the development server listening on port 4200.
 You can view the app in the browser by navigating to `http://localhost:4200`.
 The app will automatically reload if any source files are changed.

 ### Docker
 This project can be run as a Docker container (it is not recommended for involved development because it makes it harder to debug the codebase).
 Run `docker-compose up` to build and run the container.
 The app will be mapped to the port 4200 on your local machine and you can view the app in the browser by navigating to `http://localhost:4200`.
+It supports hot reloading so the app will automatically reload if any source files are changed.